magmukendi/my100daysOfCode.v.2/README.md

 <h4> In this repository I document my journey for the 100 days of Coding challenge</h4>

+## Day 43/100 July 18th 2022 (Monday):

+ **Today's Progress**:
+ **Thoughts**:
+ **Link to work**:

 ## Day 42/100 July 17th 2022:
-- today I worked on WEPO's landing page
+- today I worked on WEPO's landing page: I updated the nav bar and the footer component.
+The hero component is in progress.
-- I also workedon the Memory game.
+- I also worked on the Memory game.
 The user will flip a card and be able to compare two card.